m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 image: /images/posts/perfect-lighthouse-score.jpg
 date: 2021-01-29T16:15:41.052Z
 ---
 When I launched this blog, I aimed at hosting it using free tier offerings only.
-When using any kind of free services, usually performance is not great.
-So, is it possible to host a blog completely for free and still archieve a perfect Lighthouse score?
+Pretty cheap right ;) When using any kind of free services, usually performance is not great.
+So, is it possible to host a blog completely for free and still archieve the perfect Lighthouse score?

 ## What's Lighthouse and why is it important?